Information you can use

-In addition to the networking benefits available to all IEC members, we provide a wealth of information and resources that help our members access the information they need to succeed, including:
+Helpful resources are at your fingertips.
+Turn to IEC Chesapeake for the Mid-Atlantic region’s top electrical, renewable energy and low voltage industry resources.
+In addition to the networking benefits available to IEC members, we provide a wealth of information and resources that help them access the information they need to succeed.

 - State CEU Requirements